suleymanlaarabidev/use-adb/README.md

 (file, devices, to)
 file = targeted path of the file to get devices = object of the device to which it send the file

+## reboot

+### :reboot: reboot targeted device in selected mode

+(mode, device)
+mode = desired mode name
+devices = object of the device to which it send the file